Archive CommonLit's 360 Curriculum: Culturally-Responsive Materials

 III.
 “Windows and Mirrors”

-CommonLit’s curriculum is primarily designed to be content-rich.
+CommonLit’s ELA curriculum is primarily designed to be content-rich.
 Each unit is designed to build critical background knowledge so that students walk away from every unit with a deep and nuanced understanding of a key topic or theme.
 For example, in a 10th grade unit, Literature in the Time of War, students read excerpts from The Things They Carried by Tim O’Brien about a platoon of American soldiers fighting in the Vietnam War.
 Students discover common themes about memory and loss, learn about post-traumatic stress, and read deeply about the causes and legacy of the Vietnam War from primary sources.
 Some of the units we write include texts that act as “mirrors” for students, reflecting familiar themes, characters, and voices that validate their own experience.
 Other units are “windows” that expose students to different points of view, customs, and unfamiliar worlds.

 IV.
 Local Flexibility